BethCNC/aldi_meal_planning/docs/COOLIFY_DEPLOY.md

 ### AI Features Not Working

 **Error: "Failed to generate meal plan" or "API error: 401"**
-- Check that `OPENAI_API_KEY` is set correctly in Coolify
+- Check that `GEMINI_API_KEY` is set correctly in Coolify
-- Verify the key is valid (test at https://platform.openai.com)
+- Verify the key is valid (test at https://aistudio.google.com/app/apikey)
-- Check backend logs in Coolify for OpenAI API errors
+- Check backend logs in Coolify for Gemini API errors

 **Error: "User must be authenticated to use AI features"**
 - The backend (`server/index.js`) verifies JWT tokens